 Making an active check on a labour provider will mean you have a record to show you have taken reasonable steps to use a licensed labour provider.
 It is a criminal offence to use a labour provider who does not have GLAA licence.

 The ‘Reasonable steps’ guidance booklet has more information on how you can check your labour provider is licensed.
 Following the steps in the booklet and conducting an active check will protect you against prosecution should your labour provider be operating without a licence.

 Find out more...

-GLAA Public Register: check and search our online, current list of all GLA licence holders to see if a labour provider is licensed
+GLAA Public Register: check and search our online, current list of all GLAA licence holders to see if a labour provider is licensed

 Active check guidance: Detailed information on how to register and check your labour provider is licensed